Gamkreteng/CBIR-in-LTLL-Dataset-MATLAB/README.md

 Finally, the most similar images are returned to the user.
 To do the CBIR project, there are four steps:
 GUI sections, feature selection, similarity measurement And Relevance Feedback.

-1-GUI :
+- GUI :
-  cbirrf.m
+  - cbirrf.m
-  cbirrf.fig
+  - cbirrf.fig
-2-Feature Selection
+- Feature Selection
-3-Similarity:
+- Similarity:
   cosine similarity
-4-Relevance
+- Relevance

 Download Dataset :

-# Description
+## Description
-rename.m : Rename the datasets to search more efficiently. \n text.m : Make a text file of images name. \n scores.m : Save the scores of all images in a matrix. \n
+- rename.m : Rename the datasets to search more efficiently.
+- text.m : Make a text file of images name.
+- scores.m : Save the scores of all images in a matrix.